vtex-sites/base.store/README.md

 export default Button
 ```

 And, that's it!
 Now you have a working button that you can use anywhere on your project.
-FastStore, however, brings a handy library called `@vtex/store-ui` with built-in components to help you speed up your development.
+Faststore, however, brings a handy library called `@vtex/store-ui` with built-in components to help you speed up your development.
 To use it, just change `Button.tsx` to:

 ```tsx
 import React from 'react'